 The Chaos Space Marines army has several strengths that will impact how you build your army.

 - Melee Combat.
 Chaos Space Marines are generally pretty good when it comes to melee combat.
-Berserkers are one of the game’s best melee units, and Possessed can be absolutely insane with the buffs you can give them.
-Lords Discordant are absolutely blenders, and Chaos Space Marine daemon vehicles and Helbrutes are also pretty good in this area.
+They have a ton of great units that excel at roughing up enemies in close combat, such as the Lord Discordant, Possessed, Chosen, and Terminators.
 It’s very easy to build a Chaos Space Marine army that can wreak absolute havoc once it reaches the enemy.

 - Shooting.
 Chaos Space Marine shooting is generally not very good; most CSM guns top out at 24″ or 36″ range and most of the army’s core units rely on AP 0 boltguns, which are not good.
-While Chaos Space Marines certainly have some better shooting options, such as Hellforged Deredeo Dreadnoughts, Hellforged Leviathans, and Obliterators, these are few and far between.
+While Chaos Space Marines certainly have some better shooting options, such as Obliterators, Contemptors, and Havocs, it’s not the army’s strongest area.

 - Mobility.
-Chaos Space Marines have a couple of pretty mobile units and some units that can deep strike, but almost all of their transport options are pretty bad.
+Chaos Space Marines have a couple of pretty mobile units and some units that can deep strike, but almost all of their transport options leave something to be desired.
+As a result, many of your army’s nasty melee threats will have to walk across the table.

 - Get the Codex